Scott-Salerno74/BinarySearchTreeTesting/README.md

 - In the 'Sources' Tab, make sure that on the right side of  the screen, 'src' and 'Resources' are listed under 'Source Folders'
   - If not select the folder, and click on 'Sources' above, where it says 'Mark as:'

+## Setting up Maven (IntelliJ has Maven installed so you actually don't need to do this)

 ON MAC: